awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

    ```
    PS > $credential = Get-Credential -Message "Enter the domain credentials for the endpoint"
-   Set-AWSSamlRoleProfile -EndpointName $epName -NetworkCredential $credential -StoreAs SAMLDemoProfile
+   PS > Set-AWSSamlRoleProfile -EndpointName $epName -NetworkCredential $credential -StoreAs SAMLDemoProfile
    ```

 1. In either case, the `Set-AWSSamlRoleProfile` cmdlet prompts you to choose which role should be stored in the profile\.
-The following example uses the `ADFS-Dev` role\.
+The following example shows two available roles: `ADFS-Dev`, and `ADFS-Production`\.
+The IAM roles are associated with your AD login credentials by the AD FS administrator\.

    ```
    Select Role
    Select the role to be assumed when this profile is active
    [1] 1 - ADFS-Dev  [2] 2 - ADFS-Production  [?]
-Help (default is "1"): 1
+Help (default is "1"):
    ```

-   You can also specify a role without waiting for the prompt, by entering the `RoleARN`, `PrincipalARN`, and optional `NetworkCredential` parameters \(provided the role exists in the assertion returned by authentication\.
-If it does not exist, the user is prompted to choose from available roles\.\)
+   Alternatively, you can specify a role without the prompt, by entering the `RoleARN`, `PrincipalARN`, and optional `NetworkCredential` parameters\.
+If the specified role is not listed in the assertion returned by authentication, the user is prompted to choose from available roles\.

    ```
    PS > $params = @{ "NetworkCredential"=$credential, "PrincipalARN"="{arn:aws:iam::012345678912:saml-provider/ADFS}", "RoleARN"="{arn:aws:iam::012345678912:role/ADFS-Dev}"